octokit/plugin-rest-endpoint-methods.js/docs/codespaces/createOrUpdateOrgSecret.md

 # Create or update an organization secret

-Creates or updates an organization secret with an encrypted value.
+Creates or updates an organization development environment secret with an encrypted value.
 Encrypt your secret using [LibSodium](https://libsodium.gitbook.io/doc/bindings_for_other_languages).
 For more information, see "[Encrypting secrets for the REST API](https://docs.github.com/rest/guides/encrypting-secrets-for-the-rest-api)."

-You must authenticate using an access token with the `admin:org` scope to use this endpoint.
+OAuth app tokens and personal access tokens (classic) need the `admin:org` scope to use this endpoint.

 ```js
 octokit.rest.codespaces.createOrUpdateOrgSecret({